Fmovies, uTorrent and Other Common Ways to Get Infected with Malware

 With online piracy, the risk of a malware infection rises quickly

-During the journey of protecting our Heimdal PRO users, we’ve seen plenty of ways in which they can get malware infections.
+During the journey of protecting our Thor users, we’ve seen plenty of ways in which they can get malware infections.

 From fmovies to fishy Kodi repositories and uTorrent spreading malvertising, they have one thing in common: online piracy.